emilianobilli/ethlite/README.md

-# ethlite - Ethereum/RSK Lite Client Library
+# ethlite - Ethereum Lite Client Library
 A tiny web3/python alternative to interact with any ethereum compatible blockchain

 ## Getting started